 - If you have heartburn/reflux, avoid eating 2-3 hours before you go to bed and sleep with your head elevated.

-- Many folks have a better appetite in the morning since they haven’t eaten all night.
-If that’s you, try to get in more calories at this meal.
+- Many people have a better appetite in the morning since they haven’t eaten all night.
+Try to get in more calories at this meal.

 - Breakfast foods are great at any time of day.
 Eggs are a great protein source.